How ‘Bloody Mary’ Tried but Failed to Return England to the Roman Fold

 When Edward died in 1553, Mary survived a palace coup that put Lady Jane Grey on the throne for nine days and was proclaimed Queen of England.
 She was now 37, desperate for marriage and an heir.
 In 1554, Mary persuaded Parliament to allow her to marry Prince Philip of Spain, but the notion of a foreign Catholic prince produced a series of short-lived rebellions.
 Her bridegroom, 11 years younger than she, was more enamoured of the throne than of his bride who was besotted with him.

-Mary was determined to return England to the Roman fold but had to wait on Parliamentary approval, which she obtained late in 1554.
+Mary was determined to return England to the Roman fold but had to wait on parliamentary approval, which she obtained late in 1554.
 Monasteries were reopened, the episcopal bench was supplied with new Catholic leadership, and the old heresy laws were once more in force.

 Mary’s government also embarked on the extermination of the Protestant religious leadership of the country; those who did not flee to Europe were arrested and burnt at the stake.
-The Archbishop of Canterbury, Thomas Cranmer, and bishops Latimer, Ridley, and Hooper all went to the fire, but so did over 280 ordinary English men and women: bricklayers, weavers, farmers, maids, and widows.
+The Archbishop of Canterbury, Thomas Cranmer, and bishops Latimer, Ridley, and Hooper all went to the fire, but so did more than 280 ordinary English men and women: bricklayers, weavers, farmers, maids, and widows.
 This policy, which was disliked by her husband’s Spanish advisers, earned her the nickname “Bloody Mary.”

 Titian's portrait of Prince Philip of Spain, dressed in a lavishly decorated set of armour.
 (Public Domain)